Introduction: Sustainable IT Monitoring & Grid Signals

 Data explorer

 This already highlights one key consideration when choosing the right data to ingest into your products and solutions: granularity matters!
 The granularity you need for your solution also depends on other factors, such as: how granular is your electricity consumption data?
-How frequently and granularly can your monitoring be?
+How frequent and granular can your monitoring be?

 The types of insights unlocked are not only a function of the granularity, but also of the time perspective considered:

-• Historical data powers trend analysis between years, accurate carbon accounting of IT emissions, dashboards of monthly activity with electricity consumption, and associated emissions.
+• Historical data enables trend analysis between years, accurate carbon accounting of IT emissions, dashboards of monthly activity with electricity consumption, and associated emissions.

 • Forecasted data represents the cutting edge.
 Predictions over multiple days empower advanced and automated decision-making to optimize usage, increase efficiency, reduce costs, and emissions.